 Porter, Dennis.
 "Orientalism and Its Problems."
 In The Politics of Theory.
 Edited by Francis Barker, Peter Hulme, Margaret Iverson and Dianna Loxley, 179-193.
 Colchester: University of Essex, 1983.
 In Colonial Discourse and Post-Colonial Theory: A Reader.
 Edited by Patrick Williams and Laura Chrisman, 150-161.
 New York: Harvester Wheatsheaf, 1994.

 __________.
 "Writing Post-Orientalist Histories of the Third World: Indian Historiography Is Good To Think."
-In Colonialism and Culture, edited by Nicholas B. Dirks.
-Ann Arbor, MI: University of Michigan Press, 1992.
+In Colonialism and Culture.
+Edited by Nicholas B. Dirks.
+Ann Arbor, Michigan: University of Michigan Press, 1992.

 __________.
 "Writing Post-Orientalist Histories of the Third World: Perspectives from Indian Historiography."
 Comparative Studies in Society & History 32, 2 (April 1990): 383-408.